Why OutRung makes you do the work (and why that's the whole point)

 The experience library, scoring criteria, and writing guide

 None of these work well if you leave them empty or half-done.
+That is why OutRung makes you do the work instead of pretending it can infer your whole career from one upload.

 It’s an iterative process